🌿 What Is Naturopathic Medicine?

 Naturopathic medicine is a distinct system of primary health care that blends modern medical science with natural and holistic approaches to healing.
 Its philosophy centers on treating the whole person—mind, body, and spirit—while supporting the body’s innate ability to restore health.

-At its core, naturopathic medicine seeks to identify and treat the root cause of illness rather than simply managing symptoms.
+At its core, naturopathic medicine seeks to identify and treat the root cause of illness.
 Treatment plans often include nutrition and lifestyle counseling, botanical medicine, homeopathy, hydrotherapy, physical medicine, and mind-body techniques.
 When appropriate, naturopathic doctors also integrate conventional diagnostics and evidence-based therapies to provide comprehensive, individualized care.

 🩺 Naturopathic Medicine as Primary Care